samsymons/Emulate/README.md

 # Emulate

-An unfinished 8080 emulator, written in Swift.
+An unfinished NES emulator, written in Swift.